zer0Kerbal/AeroRadial/README.md

 # AeroRadial (DAR)

 *originally named Radial Aerodynamic RTG*
+AeroRTG!
+All of the power, none of the ugly.

 > An electrical parts mod adding two streamlined radially attached parts: one RTG and one Fuel Cell.